iskrisis/atek.cloud/docs/manual/getting-started.md

 open http://localhost
 ```

 Atek will run on port 80 by default.
-You can change the port by [editing your config file](/docs/reference/config) or passing the [-p flag](/docs/reference/cli).
+You can change the port by [editing your config file](/docs/reference/config) or passing the [--port flag](/docs/reference/cli).

 :::note
 If you get a permissions error around accessing port 80, run the following command: